noisebridge/PythonClass/13_games.md

 2. How to model this game in python code using stdout: create outline (15 min)
     a.
 Discussion of data structures, built-in functions and tricky parts of algorithm
     b.
 How explicit or graphical do we need to be, can we be?
     c.
 Division of code blocks
+    d.
+Global variables, classes, various design desicions and/or revisions

 3. Get bildin' (80 min)
     a.
 In teams or in groups